 Keep the faith and educate.

-Study the behavior of off-putting and dysfunctional relatives rather than actively (or more specifically reflexively) engage in emotional or serious conversational drama with them.
+Study the behavior of off-putting and dysfunctional relatives rather than actively (or more specifically reflexively) engaging in emotional or serious conversational drama with them.
 Don’t be confrontational or antagonistic — just make mental note of behavior, try to figure out an easy word or phrase to describe it, and when you are alone and can open an incognito browser start to do some keyword research.

 Learn to spot the red flags and warning signs.